oneconvergence/dkube-examples/insurance_datasources/README.md

      - **DBUSERNAME** = {your username}
      - **DBPASSWORD** = {your password}
      - **DB_PROVIDER** = {provider} (Two values are supported mysql and mssql, default value is mysql)
+   - Modelmonitor run frequency in minutes.
+The same run interval is used for both Drift & Performance monitoring
+     - **RUN_FREQUENCY** = {integer value. units are minutes}
 3. Run all the cells.

 ## Section 2: Insurance Model Training (Optional)